fionanealon/iris-data-set-project/README.md

 ![A picture of fischer](Fischer.jpg)

 One of the first multivariate datasets was introduced by British statiscian and biologist Ronald Fischer in 1936.
 This was named the Iris flower data set or Fisher's Iris data set.
 It is sometimes referred to as Anderson's Iris data set as it was Edgar Anderson who collected the data to quantify the morphologic variation of Iris flowers of three related species.
-The dataset contains a set of 150 records under 5 attributes - Petal Length , Petal Width , Sepal Length , Sepal width and Class.
+There are 150 rows of data in the dataet and each row of the dataset represents an iris flower, including its species and dimensions of its botanical parts, sepal and petal, in centimeters.

 ![A picture of iris](iris.png)